Curriculum-Guided Layer Scaling for Language Model Pretraining: Results

 \section{Results}

-Our experiments evaluate the performance of the CGLS training strategy at two parameter counts (matched to GPT-2-Small and Llama-3.2-1B) across perplexity and zero-shot accuracy on several downstream tasks.
-Table~\ref{table:results} summarizes the findings, comparing CGLS to several baselines with matched compute budgets in FLOPs.
-Across both model scales, CGLS consistently outperforms baseline approaches on reasoning-focused benchmarks such as ARC and PIQA, demonstrating its effectiveness in improving generalization under fixed compute budgets.
+Our experiments evaluate the performance of CGLS at two parameter counts (matched to GPT-2-Small and Llama-3.2-1B) across perplexity and zero-shot accuracy on several downstream tasks.
+Table~\ref{table:results} summarizes the findings, comparing CGLS to several baselines with matched FLOP budgets.
+Across both model scales, GPT-2-Small and Llama-3.2-1B, CGLS consistently outperforms baseline approaches on reasoning-focused benchmarks such as ARC and PIQA, demonstrating its effectiveness in improving generalization under fixed compute budgets.
 CGLS shows particular strength in structured and knowledge-intensive tasks, supporting the benefits of aligning model growth with data complexity.

-\paragraph{GPT-2-Small Scale.} The GPT-2 scale CGLS models achieve consistent improvements on downstream tasks (Table \ref{table:results}), and consistently lower perplexity across nearly all subsets of The Pile, as illustrated in Figure \ref{fig:pile_perplexity_gpt}.
-For example, the $N_1=6$ model attains a 60.12\% accuracy on PIQA, a 2.1-point improvement over the randomized baseline, along with gains on ARC-Challenge (22.53\% vs. 21.08\%).
+\paragraph{GPT-2-Small Scale.} The GPT-2 scale CGLS model achieves consistent improvements on downstream tasks, as illustrated in Table \ref{table:results}.
+For example, CGLS attains a 43.01\% accuracy on ARC-Easy, a 4.1-point improvement over the randomized baseline, along with gains on PIQA and HellaSwag.
+While improvements are generally modest at this scale, all methods are strongly capacity-limited and these experiments are therefore presented as a controlled proof-of-concept setting.

-\paragraph{LLaMA-3.2-1B Scale.} The larger models demonstrate clearer trends.
-While perplexity results diverged from the GPT-2-Small trend, with the randomized baseline achieving the lowest perplexity across all Pile domains (see \ref{appendix:addn_results} for detailed perplexity results), CGLS nonetheless achieves the strongest downstream performance.
-CGLS with $N_1=8$ achieves the highest accuracy across nearly all downstream tasks, improving over the best baseline on PIQA (61.21\% vs. 59.09\%), ARC-Easy (41.37\% vs. 36.36\%), and MMLU-STEM (26.44\% vs. 24.84\%).
-The gains on ARC-Easy were especially striking, exceeding the best baseline by over 5 percent. \textbf{Notably, the stacking baselines, without a synchronized data curricula, did not improve downstream performance.} For \textbf{MMLU}, results remained near chance overall, reflecting the well-established difficulty of the benchmark for small models \citep{Kydlicek2024FineTasks:Tasks, Gu2024OLMES:Evaluations}.
-However, token-normalized and PMI metrics revealed some structure.
-The STEM category, in particular, showed a meaningful increase: 26.44\% for CGLS vs. 24.84\% for the curricularized baseline and 21.92\% for the randomized baseline.
-This suggests that CGLS may be particularly helpful in technical and reasoning-heavy domains.
-Further analysis is needed to understand rankings within MMLU subsets (see \ref{appendix:mmlu} for further analysis), but the trend is promising.
+\paragraph{Llama-3.2-1B Scale.} The larger models demonstrate clearer trends.
+While the randomized baseline achieves the lowest perplexity across all Pile domains (see \ref{appendix:ppl} for detailed perplexity results), CGLS achieves the strongest downstream performance.
+Across nearly all downstream tasks, CGLS improves over the best baseline: e.g., on PIQA (61.21\% vs. 59.09\%), ARC-Easy (41.37\% vs. 36.36\%).
+The gains on ARC-Easy are especially striking, exceeding the best baseline by over 5 percent. \textbf{Notably, the stacking baselines, without a synchronized data curricula, did not improve downstream performance.}